 While Louisiana has made progress in the fight against tobacco use, the data shows more work is needed.
-We must continue providing resources to all residents who are ready to quit tobacco for good, as well as promoting tobacco-free policies.
-It is also imperative that we elevate our efforts that encourage high school and middle school students to say “no” to vaping.
+We must continue to provide resources to all residents who are ready to quit tobacco for good, as well as promote tobacco-free policies.
+We must also elevate our efforts that encourage high school and middle school students to say “no” to vaping.
 By empowering organizations and leaders in our communities to play an active role in tobacco prevention and cessation, we can work toward a healthy, tobacco-free future for Louisiana.

 Our tobacco cessation and prevention program is built around best practices identified by the Centers for Disease Control and Prevention.
 The components of a comprehensive tobacco control program include: